MakerGram/workshops/docs/tiny-ml-workshop/ActivitySense.md

 }

 /**
-* @brief      Get data and run inferencing
+* @brief      Get data and run inference
 *
 * @param[in]  debug  Get debug info if true
 */